chusseyoo/proj/proj/proj_docs/docs/contexts/reporting/testing_guide.md

 - 3 do not have attendance

 **Assertions**:
-- 7 classified as "Present" or "Late"
+- 7 classified as "Present"
 - 3 classified as "Absent"
 - Absent students have NULL time_recorded, within_radius, latitude, longitude